RajatSharma11/Document-Summarizer/README.md

 Output Format:  one output file containing summary of one input file, where the name of the output file will be same as the input file.

+Summary for files in Sample Example folder is shown in Report.

 TEAM MATES:
 Rajat Sharma
 Prabal Vashisht